Department of Biological Sciences

 - Hollie Leavitt.
 MS Biology 2006.
 “Pollination and florivory by insects visiting Lepidium papilliferum (Brassicaceae) flowers”

-I have several ongoing projects in the area of seed predation by harvester ants on slickspot peppergrass, a rare mustard endemic to southwestern Idaho.
-I am also open to considering other projects involving insect ecology and behavior.
+I have several ongoing projects that focus on the conservation of slickspot peppergrass, including the role of insects as seed predators and pollinators of this rare mustard.
 Please contact me for updates on research opportunities and the availability of teaching assistantships.

 - Robertson IC & H Leavitt.
 2011.
 Relative contributions to seed production by floral visitors of slickspot peppergrass, Lepidium papilliferum (Brassicaceae).
 Arthropod-Plant Interactions, 5: 379-389.
 DOI1007/s11829-011-09142-7